fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/create-subjects.md

 ## How to

-To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Prepare Metadata` tab, click on the `Create subjects.xlsx` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Curation` button and within the `Prepare Metadata` tab, click on the `Create subjects.xlsx` card.

 ### Step 1